 The Tablelands, in short, are mountains of earth’s upper mantle rock that were thrust upward above the ocean over 500 million years ago when the continental plates collided.

 Disclaimer: This post contains affiliate links that may earn me a small commission should you decide to click through and make a valid purchase (at no extra cost to you).
 Thanks so much for your support!

-The exposed seabed now towers proudly above earth’s crust in one of the most scenic destinations in Newfoundland: The Gros Morne National Park classed a UNESCO World Heritage Site!
+The exposed seabed now towers proudly above the earth’s crust in one of the most scenic destinations in Newfoundland: The Gros Morne National Park classed a UNESCO World Heritage Site!

-Because of its mantle rock composition, barely anything can grow and live on the Tablelands, leaving it a mysteriously rocky and barren with lots of juniper shrubs and red berries, birch, and I even saw drooping harebells!
+Because of its mantle rock composition, barely anything can grow and live on the Tablelands, leaving it mysteriously rocky and barren with lots of juniper shrubs and red berries, birch, and I even saw drooping harebells!
 You’ll notice the further you climb up the less vegetation there is.